hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git checkout -b "branch_name" | Create the branch and switch to this branch git checkout "branch_name" | Switch to "branch_name" git checkout remotes/origin/"branch_name" | Switch to a remote "branch_name" git checkout -- "file_name" | Discrad changes in the working directory git checkout "hash value" | Switch to a specific commit (determined by hash value) git merge "branch_name" | Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch git ls-tree "branch_name" | List the contents of "branch_name", like hash Value gi rm "filename" | Remove  "filename"
+git checkout -b "branch_name" | Create the branch and switch to this branch git checkout "branch_name" | Switch to "branch_name" git checkout remotes/origin/"branch_name" | Switch to a remote "branch_name" git checkout -- "file_name" | Discrad changes in the working directory.
+Here -- means to stay in the same branch.
+This confirms that "file_name" is not a name of a branch otherwise it switchs to "branch_name" git checkout "hash value" | Switch to a specific commit (determined by hash value) and discrad changes in the working directory git merge "branch_name" | Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch git ls-tree "branch_name" | List the contents of "branch_name", like hash Value gi rm "filename" | Remove  "filename"